 Process

 Every machine learning model needs a dataset.
-In this case building the dataset started with mail conversations I had with Hendrik Kempt, a philosopher, working in applied ethics.
+In this case building the dataset started with e-mail conversations I had with Hendrik Kempt, a philosopher, working in applied ethics.
 These conversations were topic driven, revolving around the use of AI, but also digital surveillance and control, ghosts and the way we think as scientists, artists and programmers.
-Later I rewrote these mails into a chat and added an improvised conversation between two performers.
+Later I rewrote these e-mails into a chat and added an improvised conversation between two performers.
 I used the latter to guide the conversation further and add emotional content, but also to anonymize the results somewhat.

 Here I was using the ability of machine learning to compress the dataset during training.
 As the conversation between Hendrik and me and that between the performers gets put into the same dataset, it will generate a mix of both conversations, sometimes leaning more into one style and topic of conversation and sometimes more into the other.
 I did the same with the selfies, conflating my face and one performer’s together and Hendrik’s face and the other’s.

 For the sounds that get played, when a message gets received, I worked differently: I recorded all default notification sounds of my phone and used an algorithm to compress them into one sound.
-The result of is a list of numbers.
+The result is a list of numbers.
 Now I put slight variations on those numbers and used the same algorithm to turn them back into audio files.
 The result is that each sound is now abstracted randomly.

 I need to add that I did not train any machine learning model from scratch.
 For this, I would have needed several libraries worth of text for the messages and at least 50.000 images for the selfies.
 Instead, I used a technique called "finetuning".
 For finetuning one uses models that were already trained and trains them for a little longer with a much smaller, but more focused, dataset.
 So the models were already able to create images and text respectively before I finetuned them, but through finetuning they now generate texts, that somewhat approximate my datasets.
 While it is unlikely that faces or words pop up that are completely different from my dataset, it is worth mentioning that the pre-training datasets are still compressed in there somewhere, maybe peeking out at opportune moments, to reveal themselves.